ghfbsd/kenken/README.md

 =============

-Transcribe them from your local newspaper into the grid format, or, if you know a puzzle number, download them from the puzzle creation site based on puzzle number.
+Transcribe them from your local newspaper into the grid format, or, if you know a puzzle number, download them from the puzzle creation site based on the puzzle number.
 Install the download tool in a directory accessible in your search path, say /usr/local/bin, by
 ```